Sunday, 20 July 2014

 You climb a narrow staircase, tracing graffiti with your fingertips, 1977, 1981, 1995.
 You feel those times, you lost yourself there and now little shreds are filtering back, coaslescing, fleshing out the spectre of yourself.

 Muddy tracks, red campion, an expanse of space where a pattern making factory once stood.
-You creep through holes in fences and drift through blackened fossils of castings and machines,
+You creep through holes in fences and drift through blackened fossils of castings and machines.

-You stand with your back to bleak suburban housing , cliff face of maisonettes looming over the ruins.
+Stand with your back to bleak suburban housing , cliff face of maisonettes looming over the ruins.

 You recognise this place, grasp it in diaphanous threads; you are anxious with loss, restless for the future.
 This is the thin, diluted present,, a lull before the next flash of fire.

-You remember those balmy nights walking, watching boys masked up,
+You remember those balmy nights walking,

 willing them to take their time.